jeffreykegler/hoonlint/misc/whitespace.md

     (emit `card`[%exec /kiln/prime/cache our `[[our %home [%da now]] request]])
 ```

-Here the rune line is line 346, the rune-ish is again COLSIG,
+Here the rune line is line 346, the rune is again COLSIG,
 and it reanchors at TISFAS (`=/`).
 TISFAS is 3-fixed, and 2 of its runechildren are on the rune line,
-so that the per-rune-ish offset of the TISFAS is that of
+so that the per-rune offset of the TISFAS is that of
 its 2nd runechild -- one stop.
-The anchor column is therefore one stop after the anchor rune-ish
+The anchor column is therefore one stop after the anchor rune
 column.

 COLSIG again is 0-running, so that its runsteps should be aligned